nlotoo/Pet-HUB-Application/README.md

 # Pet-HUB-Application - Single Page Application
 ## Created with ReactJS.

-In the client folder directory, you can run: `npm start` You will  see any lint errors in the console.
+- In the client folder directory, you can run: `npm start` You will  see any lint errors in the console.
-In the server folder directory, you can run: `npm start` You will  see any lint errors in the console.
+- In the server folder directory, you can run: `npm start` You will  see any lint errors in the cmd.

 ## Functionality